simon-larsson/ballbeam-gym/README.md

 ### BallBeamBalanceEnv

-Ball is given a random or set initial velocity and it is the agents job to stabilize the ball on the beam using a set of key state variables.
+Ball is given a random or set initial velocity and it is the agent's job to stabilize the ball on the beam using a set of key state variables.

 **Parameters**
 - `timestep` - Length of a timestep.
 - `beam_length` - Length of beam.
 - `max_angle` - Max abs(angle) of beam.
 - `init_velocity` - Initial speed of ball (`None` for random).
+- `max_timesteps` - Max timesteps in an episode (`None` for infinate).
 - `action_mode` - Continuous or discrete action space.

 **Observation Space**